All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 4. Comparison Is the Enemy of Progress

-Every person's GLP-1 journey looks different.
+Every person's GLP-1 process looks different.
 Comparing your rate of weight loss, your body shape, or your skin elasticity to someone else's is a losing game.
 Weight loss results vary based on starting weight, metabolism, medication dosage, activity level, genetics, and dozens of other factors.
-Your progress is valid even if it does not look like someone else's highlight reel.
+Your progress is valid even if it doesn't look like someone else's highlight reel.

 5. Professional Support Is Not a Luxury

-Therapy is not just for crisis situations.
-Working with a therapist during your weight loss journey is preventive care for your mental health.
+Therapy isn't just for crisis situations.
+Working with a therapist during your weight loss process is preventive care for your mental health.
 Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) both have strong evidence for improving body image.
-Think of it the same way you think about taking your medication: it is a tool that supports your success.
+Think of it the same way you think about taking your medication: it's a tool that supports your success.

 Evidence-Based Coping Strategies